Our Values

 We aim for academic excellence with the understanding that all children have different abilities, skills and interests.

-We consider students of all colours, nationality and different religions to be an asset in our school and educational concept.
+We consider students of all ethnic backgrounds, nationality and different religions to be an asset in our school and educational concept.

 We support bilingualism and biculturalism.
 This is reflected in our approach and our curriculum choice and in teacher recruitment.